BlueBrain/BluePyEModel/examples/emodel_pipeline_local_python/README.rst

 The results of the extraction (if all goes well), should appear at the path mentioned in the entry ``features`` of the recipe.
 By convention, this path is usually set to ``./config/features/EMODEL_NAME.json``.
 If you asked for the extraction to be plotted in the settings, the plots will be in ``./figures/EMODEL_NAME/extraction/``.

 Note that our extraction process utilizes traces from just one cell in the example, leading to limited sample sizes and occasionally, small or zero standard deviations (std) for certain features.
 This can inflate feature scores post-optimization.
-To counteract this, any calculated std of zero during extraction is replaced by a default value specified in the default_std_deviation parameter of our pipeline settings, ensuring consistency in the optimization outcomes.
+To counteract this, any calculated std of zero during extraction is replaced by a default value specified in the ``default_std_deviation`` of the ``pipeline_settings`` as mentioned in the ``recipes.json``, please refer to the `Configuration`_ section.

 For a complete description of the extraction process, its inner working and settings please refer the `README and examples of BluePyEfe on GitHub <https://github.com/BlueBrain/BluePyEfe/>`_.